unisi-tech/unisi/docs/unisi-programming-spec.md

 - a screen module (module-level `persist = True`, or `screen.persist` in `prepare()`) — persists every unit on that screen;
 - an individual `Block` or `Unit` — persists just that subtree.

 Storage is **keyed by the unit's position** in the screen tree (its name chain from the screen down to the unit), scoped to the current user session.
 Whenever a persisted unit changes, its current state is saved; when the screen is next loaded, the saved state is restored onto the unit at the same tree position.
+This is the default, screen-relative case; a block imported from `blocks/` and reused across screens anchors position and identity differently — see §13.6.

 This is the right tool for "remember what this widget was last set to for this user" — a settings toggle, a filter's last value, a panel's last-expanded state.